aws-samples/eks-workshop-developers/website/docs/eks/python/deploy-app.md

 configmap/db-init-script created
 ```

-To confirm that your Kubernetes Configmap has been successfully created, you can use the kubectl get configmap command.
-This command lists all secrets that exist in the current namespace:
+2. To confirm the ConfigMap was successfully created, run the following command:

 ```bash
 kubectl get configmap -n my-cool-app